 Anita Chellamah is a British singer and actress, best known for her career with the pop band Toto Coelo and rock band Cherry Bombz.
-The latter was formed in 1984, and the lineup consisted of Anita, ex- Hanoi Rocks members; Andy McCoy, Nasty Suicide, Terry Chimes, and bassist Timo Caltio who was later on replaced by Dave Tregunna.
-A short lived band released EP CHERRY BOMBZ, a pair of singles, and a live album COMING DOWN SLOWLY before disbanding in 1987.
+The latter was formed in 1984.
+The lineup consisted of Anita, ex-Hanoi Rocks members, Andy McCoy, Nasty Suicide, Terry Chimes, and bassist Timo Caltio who Dave Tregunna later replaced.
+A short-lived band released EP CHERRY BOMBZ, a pair of singles, and a live album COMING DOWN SLOWLY before disbanding in 1987.
 Chemallah retired from the music scene, and later on, she did small roles in various films and commercials.
 She also had a show on Sky Channel.
 It’s now been over 27 years since Cherry Bombz broke up, and now Anita is finally back.
 I met good-humored Anita in London in July, and here are the results of our exciting discussion, including the past, the present, and the future of Anita Chellamah.

 WHAT’S GOING ON?